rtansf/cubify/README.md

 |2015-11-13|C2|NY|P1|2|22.0|
 |2015-11-13|C3|MA|P1|7|20.0|

-In the dataset above, the columns Transaction Date, CustomerId, CustomerState and ProductId are the **dimensions** and Qty and Price are the **measures**.
+In the dataset above, the columns TransactionDate, CustomerId, CustomerState and ProductId are the **dimensions** and Qty and Price are the **measures**.

 1. Creating a cube
 ------------------